BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-006-invalid-product-add-in-cart.md

 ## Steps to Reproduce

-1. Open the invalid product page using product ID 123.
+1. Open the invalid product page using product ID `123`.
-2. Observe that an Add to Cart option is displayed.
-3. Click Add to Cart.
+2. Click **Add to Cart**.
-4. Open the Cart.
-5. Verify that the invalid product has been added.
+3. Open the Cart and verify that the invalid product has been added.
-6. Proceed to Checkout.
+4. Proceed to Checkout.
-7. Complete the required checkout information and continue through the checkout flow.
+5. Enter valid customer information on Checkout Step One.
+6. Click **Continue**.
+7. Observe Checkout Step Two.
+8. Attempt to navigate back using the browser Back button.

 ## Expected Result

-The invalid product page should not provide a functional Add to Cart option.
-A nonexistent product should not be added to the cart or be allowed to proceed through the checkout flow.
+The invalid product should not be added to the cart or allowed to proceed through the checkout flow.

+If an invalid product somehow reaches checkout, the application should handle the condition gracefully and keep the checkout flow functional.

 ## Actual Result

-The invalid product page displays a functional Add to Cart option.
-The nonexistent product is added to the cart, and the user can proceed through the checkout flow with it.
+The invalid product is added to the cart and the user can proceed to Checkout Step One.

+After entering valid customer information and clicking **Continue**, Checkout Step Two displays a blank page and becomes unresponsive.
+Using the browser Back button changes the URL, but the page remains blank and the application does not recover.

+The session can only be recovered by closing the browser or logging in again.

 ## Evidence